kernelmethod/IntroToCyber/final/solution.md

   lot of files to encrypt before repeating nonces.

-And in fact, assuming that filenames *never* repeat, the `encrypt` function is perfectly secure, since you're always encrypting files with the same key-nonce pair.
+And in fact, assuming that filenames *never* repeat, the `encrypt` function is perfectly secure, since you never encrypt files with the same key-nonce pair.
 Of course, all of these benefits become completely worthless as soon as that assumption gets thrown out the window.
 And in general there are better ways of doing this than messing around with the nonce, e.g. generating a unique encryption key for each file.

 If you like these kinds of cryptography problems, you should check out the